 "Ackroyd denounces the whole mission as a big publicity stunt.
 Mattocks, meanwhile, has been caught out acting furtively and sending scrambled messages.
 Gentian and Ackroyd want to know what's happening but it's top secret..."

-On this day in 1988, ITV's Worlds Beyond aired "Reflections Of Evil."
-This served as the twelfth episode in the program's only season, and here's the plot summary as provided by TVDB.com:
+On this day in 1988 (in the United Kingdom), ITV's Worlds Beyond aired "Reflections Of Evil."
+Officially, this served as the twelfth episode in the program's only season, and here's the plot summary as provided by TVDB.com:

 "A young girl is caught up in an inexplicable series of events."